Action Verbs

 def unbound_what():

-for success_state in individual_style_predication_1(state,
+for success_state in individual_style_predication_1(context,

 x_what_binding,